Junho-eum/CS777-TermPaperCode/README.md

 ## Demonstrating S3 Policies with `AWSS3Task.py`

-This script is tailored to test the S3 policies applied to the Senior Data Scientist and Junior Developer roles, focusing on operations within Amazon S3.
-By performing actions such as listing objects in a bucket, downloading, and uploading objects, `AWSS3Task.py` concretely demonstrates the effects of IAM policies on S3 access and manipulation.
+This script is written to test the S3 policies applied to the Senior Data Scientist and Junior Developer roles, focusing on operations within Amazon S3.
+By performing actions such as listing objects in a bucket, downloading, and uploading objects, `AWSS3Task.py` shows the effects of IAM policies on S3 access and manipulation.

 ### Script Functionality

 `AWSS3Task.py` encompasses several functions to interact with S3, reflecting different levels of access permissions as defined by IAM policies:

-- **List Bucket Objects**: Demonstrates the ability to list objects within a specific S3 bucket directory, showcasing read permissions.
+- **List Bucket Objects**: Demonstrates the ability to list objects within a specific S3 bucket directory.
-- **Download Object**: Tests the capability to download an object from S3, highlighting the implications of read permissions.
+- **Download Object**: Tests the capability to download an object from S3 with the implications of read permissions.
 - **Upload Object**: Examines the permission to upload an object to S3, differentiating between roles with read-only access versus those with write permissions.

 ### Usage